zaufi/pytest-matcher/doc/api.rst

     .. py:function:: expected_err.match(output: str) -> bool

-        If the output contains data that changes from run to run (such as timestamps or paths), edit the expectation file using regular expressions and match it with this function.
+        If the output contains data that changes from run to run (such as timestamps or paths), edit the expectation file to use regular expressions and match it with this function.
         See :ref:`Getting Started <match-regex>` for more details.

         .. code-block:: python